 How To Avoid Austin Traffic

 Because I travel frequently down to Austin, a roundtrip on I-35 that’s just under 400 miles, my favorite new ploy is to stay north of the city.
-That’s the easy way to avoid the horrendous mid-town traffic.
+A stay in Round Rock is the easy way to avoid the horrendous mid-town traffic.
 After being caught in a few of those traffic jams going through Austin, I finally realized it’s best not to go there.

 Those of us who’ve lived in Texas a long time can remember when driving through Austin wasn’t so difficult.
 Of course, that was before everyone we knew (including half my family and many friends) moved there.
 Bad traffic times are morning rush hours, lunch time, evening rush hours and dinner time.
 So I try to pick in-between times to venture into the city.